 Business Card Origami Fractal

 September, 2012: Most people know fractals as swirly computer-generated images.
-With origami, engineer Jeannine Mosely and organizers of the Institute For Figuring create the
+With origami, engineer Jeannine Mosely and organizers of the Institute For Figuring

 Mosely Snowflake Sponge.
 It was made with 49,000 business cards and it represents a 3D fractal.
 This was a 7-month long, campus-wide project based in the University of Southern California.